Choosing WebDAV Server Authentication Schema

 Most desktop WebDAV clients do not support Cookies/Forms authentication and require Basic, Digest, NTLM or Kerberos.
 They cannot present the HTML login page with the login form.

-The only exception is the Microsoft Office 2007 SP1 and later, that support Microsoft Office Forms-Based Authentication (MS-OFBA).
-It can show your HTML login page that you can customize to your needs including authentication in third-party authentication providers such as Facebook, Google, Twitter, etc.
+The only exception of the application that directly supports some kind of Cookies/Forms authentication is the Microsoft Office 2007 SP1 and later, that support Microsoft Office Forms-Based Authentication (MS-OFBA).
+It can display a HTML login page that you can customize for your needs including authentication in third-party authentication providers such as Facebook, Google, Twitter, etc.

 What Authentication Type do I Need for My WebDAV Server?